haiwen/seafile-admin-docs/manual/extension/webdav.md

 ## Config WebDAV extension

-The configuration file is `/opt/seafile/conf/seafdav.conf`.
+The configuration file is `/opt/seafile-data/seafile/conf/seafdav.conf` (for deploying from binary packages, it should be `/opt/seafile/conf/seafdav.conf`).
 If it is not created already, you can just create the file.

 ```
 [WEBDAV]